ProjectEssentials/ProjectEssentials-Cooldown/readme.md

 ### What is it

-This module is responsible for cooldown Minecraft teams.
+This module is responsible for cooldown Minecraft commands.
 The mod adds a delay for the use of commands, prevents command-spamming and limits the number of uses for a certain time.
 A mod can also create cooldown for command aliases.
 The delay and other settings are controlled by the configuration of the mod.
 Useful information and documentation are [here](documentation/for-developers.md).

 You can also use the API, for example, as a delay in the use of an item or the like, but instead of commands, you can use identifiers.
 (This is one of the ideas for use by third-party developers).